iwantmyname/blog/_posts/2015-01-16-seo-penalties-of-moving-our-blog-to-a-subdomain.md

 > I would still strongly urge folks to keep all content on a single subdomain.
 We recently were able to test this using a subdomain on Moz itself (when moving our beginner's guide to SEO from guides.moz.com to the current URL http://moz.com/beginners-guide-to-seo).
 The results were astounding - rankings rose dramatically across the board for every keyword we tracked to the pages.

 We will certainly keep a close eye on traffic for the next few months and keep you updated.
-Hope this helps some of you when deciding on the age-old debate of wether you should have your blog on a subdomain or not!
+Hope this helps some of you when deciding on the age-old debate of whether you should have your blog on a subdomain or not!